tngo0508/tngo0508.github.io/_posts/2026-4-13-understanding-sidecar-pattern-and-dapr.md

 4. **No Code Changes:** You can swap your database or message queue by changing a YAML file, not your application code.
 5. **Less Boilerplate:** You don't need heavy database libraries or complex repository layers; Dapr acts as your data access layer.
 6. **Infrastructure Flexibility:** You can run Dapr locally without Kubernetes and even without Docker if needed.
+7. **Service Mesh:** Dapr automatically manages the "web" of communication between your services, including discovery and security.

 The Sidecar pattern is a must-know for modern cloud-native developers.
 By using Dapr, you can build distributed systems faster and with less boilerplate code.

 ---

-## 13. Further Reading & References
+## 14. Further Reading & References

 If you're excited about Dapr and want to dive deeper, check out these excellent resources: